The Hater of Men

 The Hater of Men is a 1917 silent film drama directed by Charles Miller and starring Bessie Barriscale.
 It was produced by Kay-Bee Pictures and by Triangle Distributing.

-A print is said to survive in a US archive or private collection.
+Plot

+The character, Janice Salsbury, a reporter, becomes disillusioned with the institution of marriage believing it will cause her to lose her freedom and breaks off her engagement with her beau.
+After several plot twists she is reunited and marries her fiancee.